 If you would rather book onto a tour to see the cliffs and more of the South Downs area I really recommend this one.
 It would be perfect to do out of summer in case the weather isn’t that good as you travel by coach- great if you don’t fancy walking 20km, or would like people to spend the day with other people and have a knowledgable guide!

-The train is 1 hr 30 minutes although we were delayed by a few minutes so I ended up arriving in Eastbourne station at 11:30 am.
-I headed straight for the beach which took about 10-15 minutes and I didn’t give Eastbourne town centre much of a look as I had no need to, it has shops and food outlets by the station though so if you need any last-minute things or want to pick bits up for lunch you could do that there (in fact that’s a really good idea as lunch options are limited once you get onto the cliffs!).
+The train from London to Eastbourne is 1 hr 30 minutes and at 11:30 am, I headed straight for the beach which took about 10-15 minutes.
+I didn’t give Eastbourne town centre much of a look as I had no need to, it has shops and food outlets by the station though so if you need any last-minute things or want to pick bits up for lunch you could do that there (in fact that’s a really good idea as lunch options are limited once you get onto the cliffs!).

 I arrived at Eastbourne Bandstand by the beach and I was impressed!
 Of course, it helped that it was a gorgeous sunny, summers day however Eastbourne didn’t seem to have that run-down British Seaside feel to it like I thought Margate had, it’s actually nice.
 It has a really nice promenade with lots of seating and greenery, it’s a stone beach but it has huts along it and it’s pretty big!

-I wasn’t there for the beach though, I was there to walk and this was just the beginning of my 10km walk to Birling Gap, which was technically just my halfway point.
+Eastbourne beach was just the beginning of my 10km walk to Birling Gap, which was technically just my halfway point.

 I walked past Helen Gardens and back onto the main road, there are handy signs pointing the direction of the footpaths and Beachy Head so before long I saw a big hill that I knew was only one of many inclines on this walk!